influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 ##### Back up all data
 <br>
-To perform a full backup into the current directory:
+Perform a backup into the current directory with the command below.
+If there are any existing backups the current directory, the system performs an incremental backup.
+If there aren't any existing backups in the current directory, the systems performs a full backup.
 ```
 influxd-ctl backup .
 ```